Boostcom/bl-api-v3/source/includes/bl-api/v3/12_members.md

 **POST** `v3/:loyalty_club_slug/members/validate`

-Validates if given data is valid for new member registration.
+Checks if given data is valid for new member registration.
+Returns successful response (200), regardless of data validity.

+### About partial validation mechanism

-Only properties which keys are present in given payload, will be validated against presence validation.
+Only properties which keys are present in given payload will be checked against presence validation.

 For example, let's say that Loyalty Club configuration requires member to have `msisdn` property set.